dxw/contracts/agreements/technical_terms.md

     Project Description
-    :   A Project Description is a written explanation of your Project's goals and vision, the user needs you are trying to meet and the nature of the work that you expect will be required to achieve those needs and goals.
+    :   A Project Description is a written explanation of your Project's goals and vision, the user needs you are trying to meet and the nature of the work that you expect will be required to meet those needs and achieve those goals.

     Project
     :   A Project is a series of Sprints used to complete work that will